eXamadeus/lookup-odd-js/README.md

 ## Don't use this

 Or do...I'm just a README.
+Inspired by https://github.com/Manbeardo/lookup-odd